microsoft/TypeScript-Handbook/pages/quick-start/asp-net-core.md

 ```

 The first line tells Visual Studio to run the task 'default' after the build finishes.
-(It also runs the task 'clean' when you ask Visual Studio to clean the build.)
+It will also run the 'clean' task when you ask Visual Studio to clean the build.

-Now right click on `gulpfile.js` and click **Task Runner Explorer**.
+Now right-click on `gulpfile.js` and click **Task Runner Explorer**.
 If 'default' and 'clean' tasks don't show up, refresh the explorer:

 ![Refresh Task Runner Explorer](task-runner-explorer.png)